 Yandex: The most popular search engine in Russia with a market share of 53.28% (0.58% worldwide).
 The search results in Yandex are divided into geo-independent and geo-dependent.
 This makes it very easy to promote local businesses as users from different regions will get different search results.

-Zero Click: A search query which does not receive any clicks.
+Zero Click: A search query that does not receive any clicks.
 Occurs when users search for a string and for some specific reason do not click on any of the results.
 One common reason why a query does not get any clicks is that it is a very top-level informational search in which Google answers the question through some form of rich results.

 - 40 Essential SEO Terms Marketers Should Know